-Under the anti-hedging policy, insiders are prohibited from engaging in any hedging or monetization activities including, without limitation:
+The Corporation's Code of Business Conduct and Ethics incorporates an anti-hedging policy, under which, insiders are prohibited from engaging in any hedging or monetization activities including, without limitation:

 - Any use of financial instruments (such as options, puts, calls, forward contracts, futures, swaps, collars or units of exchange funds) or any other transactions that are designed to hedge or offset a decrease in the market value of any of the Corporation's securities beneficially owned by the insider, directly or indirectly, or in the value of any equity-based compensation awards of the insider (such as stock options, deferred share units, restricted share units and performance share units). - Similarly, insiders are prohibited from short selling any of the Corporation's securities as such transactions may allow insiders to offset, or benefit from, a decrease in the market value of such securities.